iter8-tools/docs/docs/getting-started/first-abn.md

     The frontend component is implemented to call `Lookup()` before each call to the backend component.
 The frontend component uses the returned version number to route the request to the recommended version of the backend component.

 === "backend"
-    Release and initial version of the backend named `backend`:
+    Release an initial version of the backend named `backend`:

     ```shell
     cat <<EOF | helm upgrade --install backend --repo https://iter8-tools.github.io/iter8 release --version 0.18 -f -